-- 1. Replay the sequence: Of course this is the preferred way, since it shows you directly what TESTAR has generated.
-When you start TESTAR you can click on the Replay Mode Button and TESTAR will ask you for the file to replay.
-Just select a sequence file of your choice and hit ok and TESTAR will try to replay it.
-You can even slow down the sequence in case it was recorded at a high speed (just increase the value for action duration).
-However, certain sequences might not be reproducible, because the SUT is not in the correct starting state (have you considered deleting / restoring settings files?) or the sequence was recorded too fast (increase the value of action duration and action wait time during sequence generation).
-In that case you can follow the steps shown on point 2. - 2.
-View Screenshots of the Generated Sequence: Just hit the button for the View Mode.
+- 2. View Screenshots of the Generated Sequence: Just hit the button for the View Mode.
 Again TESTAR will ask you for a file of a recorded sequence.
 Browse to the location of the file and hit ok.
 Now you will enter the View Mode, which will show you screenshots of each state that the SUT has been in during sequence generation.
-Just keep hitting "Next" to proceed to the next step.
+Just keep hitting "Next" to proceed to the next step, also you can go back to the previous action by pressing "Back".
+There are two additional buttons that allows us go to the end ("End") or the beginning ("Begin") of the sequence.
 The View Mode will always work and it allows you to see what happened on the screen during sequence generation, which can be very helpful in case you are unable to replay a previously recorded sequence. - 3.
 Graph: Three different test sequence graphs are generated in order to let you see which UI States were traversed and which actions were executed.
-Each one offers you a different level of information. - 3.1 Minimal: Contains the number of times that each state and action have been visited or executed. - 3.2 Tiny: Adds states/actions identificators to the minimal graph - 3.3 Screenshoted: Contains the same information as the ones above plus screenshots of each state/action. - 4.
-Log-files: TESTAR saves valuable information of each run on the log-file with the format yyyy_mm_dd_hour_min_sec.
-(See section 3.1: Login Verbosity for further details)
+Each one offers you a different level of information. - (a) Minimal: Contains the number of times that each state and action have been visited or executed. - (b) Tiny: This graph adds states/actions identificators to the minimal graph. - (c) Screenshoted: Contains the same information as the ones above plus screenshots of each state/action.